rtk-rnjn/Parrot/extra/tutorials/roadmaps/software-architect/115-operations-knowledge/104-service-mesh.md

 # Service Mesh

 A Service Mesh is a dedicated infrastructure layer for handling service-to-service communication.
-It’s responsible for the reliable delivery of requests through the complex topology of services that comprise a modern, cloud native application.
+It's responsible for the reliable delivery of requests through the complex topology of services that comprise a modern, cloud native application.
 In layman's terms, it's a tool which helps you to control how different services communicate with each other.

 Visit the following resources to learn more: